pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 In situations where an algorithm's failure is one of its expected outcomes (e.g., the failure of convergence in an iterative method), returning a **status** rather than throwing an exception may be more suitable.
 Instead of terminating the program, a status variable is used to indicate the outcome, which can be checked by the caller.
 See also [`std::terminate`](https://en.cppreference.com/w/cpp/error/terminate), [`std::abort`](https://en.cppreference.com/w/cpp/utility/program/abort), and, [`std::exit`](https://en.cppreference.com/w/cpp/utility/program/exit).

 Exception handling is increasingly important in code that must be integrated into a broader workflow or graphical interface.
-However, it's worth noting that the `try-catch` mechanism introduces some inefficiencies since it checks for exceptions every time a function is called.
+However, it's worth noting that the `try-catch` mechanism introduces overhead only when exceptions are actually thrown.
+Modern implementations have zero-cost when no exception occurs.
 High-performance code often minimizes the use of exception handling.

 In practical contexts where exception handling is necessary, the `noexcept` declaration can help optimize efficiency by indicating functions and methods that do not throw exceptions.